 Accessible study materials

-If you need access to study materials in formats other than print, we can work with you to figure out what that format is, and work with your course coordinator to produce it.
-This service is particularly useful for students with a vision or hearing impairment, deafness, a learning disability or if you physically have difficulty holding a book.
+If you need access to study materials in alternative formats, we can work with you to figure out the most appropriate format, and work with your course coordinator to produce it.

 Academic support workers